RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-monitoring-plugins-interface.md

  - Several monitoring plugins by Linuxfabrik [](https://github.com/Linuxfabrik/monitoring-plugins)
  - Several monitoring plugins by Davide Madrisan [](https://github.com/Linuxfabrik/monitoring-plugins)

-This document shall serve administrator of those monitoring systems and especially developers of these monitoring plugins and monitoring systems as a basis on how this interface should implemented, how the plugins should work and how they should behave.
+This document shall serve administrators of those monitoring systems and especially developers of these monitoring plugins and monitoring systems as a basis on how this interface should implemented, how the plugins should work and how they should behave.